 Dashboards should be easy to read and easy to use.
 They shouldn’t be littered with excess information, the goal here is to stay on top of the project with transparency.
 I’ve worked on projects where the project management software didn’t have a dashboard that allowed for an overarching visual of the project and everyday it meant we were starting from scratch, hunting down the information we needed to start our day and keep our teams on track.
 It also meant we were relying heavily on emails and morning scrums to communicate information that a Dashboard could’ve provided.

-A scheduling tool is one of the most useful project management software tools.
-A scheduling tool needs to be easy to use, easy to understand and easy to find.
-With remote work the importance of a schedule the entire team has access to – understands and is able to update quickly — is even more important.
+A tracking tool is one of the most useful project management software tools.
+A schedule management tool needs to be easy to use, easy to understand and easy to find.
+With hybrid work, the importance of a schedule the entire team has access to – understands and is able to update quickly — is even more important.
 It’s the lifeblood of how we keep our projects on track.

 File uploading and sharing